bparanj/crystal/security/linux/system-resource.md

 ### Sources:

-- **"Operating System Concepts" by Silberschatz, Galvin, and Gagne**: This book provides comprehensive coverage of operating system principles, including resource management.
+- **"Operating System Concepts" by Silberschatz, Galvin, and Gagne**: This book provides comprehensive coverage of operating system principles,  resource management.
-- **"The Linux Programming Interface" by Michael Kerrisk**: This book covers the Linux operating system in detail, including how it manages system resources.
+- **"The Linux Programming Interface" by Michael Kerrisk**: This book covers the Linux operating system in detail,  how it manages system resources.
-- **"Linux Kernel Development" by Robert Love**: This book offers insights into how the Linux kernel manages system resources, including memory, CPU, and I/O.
+- **"Linux Kernel Development" by Robert Love**: This book offers insights into how the Linux kernel manages system resources,  memory, CPU, and I/O.
-- **The Linux Documentation Project**: A valuable resource for understanding various aspects of Linux, including resource management.
+- **The Linux Documentation Project**: A valuable resource for understanding various aspects of Linux,  resource management.
 [The Linux Documentation Project](https://www.tldp.org/)
 - **Red Hat Documentation**: Provides detailed guides and manuals on managing Linux systems and resources.
 [Red Hat Documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/)